Day 1 Arrive Kuching

 Day 2 Bako National Park (B/L)

 0830 hrs – Pickup from hotel and drive about 35 minutes to Bako Village.
 From the village, take about a 25-minute boat ride (depending on the tide) to the park situated on a peninsula.
 Bako is one of the best places in Sarawak to see wildlife in a natural setting.
 The various types of animals that are commonly spotted at Bako include proboscis monkeys, silver leaf monkeys, long-tailed macaques, wild boars, monitor lizards and numerous species of birds.
 Forest types range from mangrove to kerangas (heath forest), tropical swamp vegetation, cliff vegetation and beach vegetation.
 There are several trails to follow inside the park depending on level of fitness and interest.
 The park’s coastline is dotted with small bays, coves and beaches.
 Return to Kuching mid-afternoon.
-Overnight at Riverside Majestic Hotel (or equivalent).
+Overnight at Pullman Kuching Hotel (or equivalent).

 Note: Schedule may depend on tide and sea conditions